modx-pro/Docs/en/01_Components/02_miniShop2/02_Snippets/04_msMiniCart.md

 *These data are subject to change, if the expanded cart class is used*

-Standard chunk contains two? element blocks with `empty` and `not_empty` classes, displayed for different cart statuses accordingly.
+Standard chunk contains two element blocks with `empty` and `not_empty` classes, displayed for different cart statuses accordingly.

 [1]: /en/01_Components/01_pdoTools/03_Parser.md